consoledotdev/home/content/browser-testing/crossbrowsertesting.md

 CrossBrowserTesting used to provide an option to perform functional testing on headless browsers on Ubuntu - this feature has since been silently removed.
-We also found that the latest macOS and iPhone devices announced in September 2021 are still not available after 2 months.
+We also found that the latest macOS and iPhone devices announced in September 2021 are still not available in February 2022.
 On older iOS devices, only Safari is supported.
 Chrome is available only on a few recently released iPhones.

 Testing localization settings of websites are not possible directly - all